 On July 24, 1998, Hanson Acquisitions LLC of Chelmsford purchased 58 Commonwealth from J. John Fox.
 In December of 1998. it filed for (and subsequently received) permission to convert the house back into a single-family dwelling.

 The house subsequently changed hands.
-It remained a single-family dwelling in 2015.
+It continued to be assessed as a single-family dwelling in 2021.